-The majority of our research and development expenses to date have been incurred in connection with reproxalap.
+Substantially all of our research and development expenses to date have been incurred in connection with reproxalap.
 We expect our research and development expenses to increase for the foreseeable future as we advance reproxalap and other compounds through preclinical and clinical development.
 The process of conducting clinical trials necessary to obtain regulatory approval is costly and time consuming.
 We are unable to estimate with any certainty the costs we will incur in the continued development of reproxalap and our other product candidates.
 Clinical development timelines, the probability of success, and development costs can differ materially from expectations.
 We may never succeed in achieving marketing approval for our product candidates.
-We expect that a large percentage of our research and development expenses in the future will be incurred in support of our current and future non-clinical, and clinical development programs.
-Our research and development expenditures are subject to numerous uncertainties in terms of both their timing and total cost to completion.
-We expect to continue to develop stable formulations of our product candidates, test such formulations in preclinical studies for toxicology, safety, and efficacy, and to conduct clinical trials for each product candidate.
-We anticipate funding clinical trials for our product candidates ourselves, but we may engage collaboration partners at certain stages of clinical development.
-As we obtain results from clinical trials, we may elect to discontinue or delay clinical trials by us or our future collaborators may take several years or more, the length of time generally varying with the type, complexity, novelty, and intended use of a product candidate.
 The costs of clinical trials may vary significantly over the life of a project owing to but not limited to the following:

-- per patient trial costs; - the number of sites included in clinical trials; - the countries in which clinical trials are conducted; - delays of, or other effects on, clinical trials resulting from the ongoing COVID-19 pandemic or for other reasons; - the length of time required to enroll eligible patients; - the design of clinical trials; - the cost of drug manufacturing; - the number of patients that participate in clinical trials; - the number of doses that patients receive; - the costs of assay development, assays, or other assessment of clinical trial endpoints; - the cost of vehicle or active comparative agents used in trials; - the drop-out or discontinuation rates of patients; - potential additional safety monitoring or other studies requested by regulatory agencies; - the duration of patient follow-up; - the phase of development of our product candidates; and - the efficacy and safety profile of our product candidates.
+- per patient trial costs; - the number of sites included in the trials; - the countries in which the trials are conducted; - delays of, or other effects on, clinical trials resulting from the ongoing COVID-19 pandemic or for other reasons; - the length of time required to enroll eligible patients; - the design of the trials; - the cost of drug manufacturing; - the number of patients that participate in the trials; - the number of doses that patients receive; - the costs of assay development, assays, or other assessment of clinical trial endpoints; - the cost of vehicle or active comparative agents used in trials; - the drop-out or discontinuation rates of patients; - potential additional safety monitoring or other studies requested by regulatory agencies; - the duration of patient follow-up; - the phase of development the product candidate is in; and - the efficacy and safety profile of our product candidates.